-Some points to consider are outlined on our check list below, please call us on 0870 24 24 365 to discuss trading and shipping to Europe.
+Some points to consider are outlined on our checklist below, please call us on 0870 24 24 365 to discuss trading and shipping to Europe.

 The Government guidance on commodity codes can help to classify your goods

-Customers who are VAT registered and exporting goods, need an EORI number.
+Customers who are VAT registered and exporting goods need an EORI number.
 An EORI (Economic Operator Registration Identification number) is issued by HMRC.

-Those customers who are not VAT registered simply need to use the following: "GB UNREG" or for private non commercial exports you must insert "GB PR".
+Those customers who are not VAT registered simply need to use the following: "GB UNREG" or for private non-commercial exports you must insert "GB PR".
 Check to see if your VAT numbers has EORI status on the HMRC website.

 Visit https://www.gov.uk/eori for more details.

-A commercial invoice is required for most shipments, it contains the shipper’s information, logo, invoice information, the consignee’s information including tax ID or VAT number.
+A commercial invoice is required for most shipments.
+It contains the shipper’s information, logo, invoice information, the consignee’s information including tax ID or VAT number.
 It can also contain a phone number.
 Each shipped item will be listed with a corresponding code and value for customs.

 What you need to do depends on whether you are importing or exporting.
-If you do not follow the rules your packaging could be rejected or destroyed.
+If you do not follow the rules your packages could be rejected or destroyed.
 For the latest and full details visit the Government's website.